JinpaLhawang/strava-oauth2/README.md

 # Configuration

-Navigate to [Stava My API Application](https://www.strava.com/settings/api).
+Navigate to [Strava My API Application](https://www.strava.com/settings/api).
 If required, create a new application to receive a Client ID and Secret.
 Use those in the run command below.

 ## Build and Run